 Designing a website for a school is not like designing a standard website.
 There are distinct groups of audiences to consider, specific technical capabilities required and most importantly, a strategic plan with goals that need to be achieved.
-From the way you structure your navigation menus to the hierarchy of your homepage, the photography, the color scheme…a school website needs to shine professionally and project the unique values of your school.
+From the way you structure your navigation menus to the hierarchy of your homepage, the photography, the colour scheme…a school website needs to shine professionally and project the unique values of your school.

 This to-do list is crafted from over a decade of experience helping schools build new websites—and it’s shared here to help school marketers get set up for website success!

 This may sound really simple but the best place to start is reflecting on what you do and don’t like about your current school website solution.
-This means considering what's working, what's not working, and what your frustrations are.
+This means considering what's working, what's not working and what your frustrations are.

 From our experience, many schools will just say they want to start again, they don’t really like anything about their current site.
 We’d urge you to look a little deeper.
-Consider if your brand colors are shining through correctly, how your drop down menu is structured, how you take online inquiries, and what your images are like!
+Consider if your brand colours are shining through correctly, how your drop down menu is structured, how you take online enquiries, and what your images are like!
 Getting a detailed list of considerations is a great way to begin thinking about your new school website design.

 Going granular on the goals of your new school website will help to inform the new design.
 Though you may have considered these goals already, writing and sharing them will ensure everyone stays aligned and focused with the vision of your website.
-By collaborating on the goals, you may realize different stakeholders have different ideas, meaning further discussions are required before you can kick off.
+By collaborating on the goals, you may realise different stakeholders have different ideas, meaning further discussions are required before you can kick off.

 Getting everyone on the same page early on in the process will ensure there is a strong shared goal.
 This will save you time and frustration down the track, as it ensures different stakeholders don’t present new ideas when your designs are almost done and there’s no room for turning back.

 Every school is unique and has different goals, but it’s best to curate a few measurable action items on what you want to achieve with the website.
 Gather information, reflect on your branding, do some research, and consult important stakeholders.
-Keep in mind that it’s okay to have more than one goal for your website, but it’s a great idea to prioritize them, so that it’s clear where the importance sits.
+Keep in mind that it’s okay to have more than one goal for your website, but it’s a great idea to prioritise them, so that it’s clear where the importance sits.
 Some example goals include:

 Reflecting on your goals throughout the process is a great way to check progress and make sure the website is ticking all of your stakeholder's boxes.
 Creating a goal statement is also a guiding light for your website designers; giving the project a clear vision and direction.